dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 ## Runtime semantics

-### Weak and strong semantics
+### Unsound and sound semantics

 To allow the null safety feature to be rolled out incrementally, we define two modes of compilation and execution.

-**Weak checking** mode largely ignores the nullability of types at runtime, as defined below.
+**Unsound null checking** mode largely ignores the nullability of types at runtime, as defined below.
 Unmigrated programs or programs consisting of a mix of migrated and unmigrated code are expected to run without encountering new nullability related errors at runtime.  **This mode is unsound** in the sense that variables marked as non-nullable may still be null at runtime.

-**Strong checking** mode respects the nullability of types at runtime in casts and instance checks, as defined below.
-Unmigrated programs or programs consisting of a mix of migrated and unmigrated code may not be compiled or run with strong checking enabled, and it is a compile time error if unmigrated code is attempted to be compiled with strong checking enabled.
+**Sound null checking** mode respects the nullability of types at runtime in casts and instance checks, as defined below.
+Unmigrated programs or programs consisting of a mix of migrated and unmigrated code may not be compiled or run with sound null checking, and it is a compile time error if unmigrated code is attempted to be compiled with sound null checking enabled.

-Weak vs strong runtime checking can be controlled at runtime via the `--[no-]sound-null-safety` flag, where the negated version of the flag implies weak mode and the unnegated version implies strong mode.
+Unsound vs sound null checking can be controlled at runtime via the `--[no-]sound-null-safety` flag, where the negated version of the flag implies unsound null checking and the unnegated version implies sound null checking.

 In the absence of an explicit value for the flag, the mode of execution depends on migrated status of the program entry point.
 If the entry point of the